piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 Program composed by Python and Bash scripts used to obtain pulse profiles of a X-ray pulsar with NuSTAR and XMM-Newton data.

-To use it modify the run.sh parameters and use the command "sh run.sh"
+To use it modify the run.sh parameters and use the command "sh run.sh" with the python_functions folder and data files in fits format in the same directory.

 These programs include: